ortizpalanques1/coworkingMadrid/README.md

 3. A try catch process guarantees that problematic data (incomplete mainly) were discarded.
 4. After several tests, all the cleaning process was done inside the script.
 No additionally operations were needed.

+## Analysis
+Data were stored in a data frame containing the following information: quarter in Madrid (according the add), the price for square meter in each quarter and the weighted average for all the region.
+Data were formatted accordingly.
+Most of the data were classified under the generic label "Madrid", therefore we missed one important piece of information.
+Our company was located in the South part of Madrid, where prices were lower; therefore, we were interested in a segmentation that could reflect these differences.
+Only one add made direct reference to the South, and it was very low compared to the global average.
+Other important aspect was the absence of clear trends in the quarters.
+Despite these hindrances, we could obtain a good picture of the prices.
+The high prices in Madrid and Pozuelo del Alarcón clearly contrasted with the low value found for the Southern municipality of Parla.
+Those high prices, also, raise the global average in such a way that, using it, we obtain a biased picture of the marked.

 ## Final Products
 1. Scrap data from Milanuncios about co working spaces in Madrid, Spain.